Karaka-Management/Organization-Guide/Processes/01_Development.md

 Occasionally new code or code changes also require new documentation or documentation changes.
 Developers should make sure that the new code is also reflected in the existing documentation ([Developer-Guide](), [User-Guide]() and/or module documentation) or if additional documentation is necessary.

+#### Improvements, features, bugs

+If a developer (or employee in general) has an idea for an improvement, feature or finds a potential bug it should be reported at https://github.com/Karaka-Management/Karaka/issues.
+A senior developer has to check these issues and decide how to proceed with them.
+The decision how to proceed with the issue must be explained by the senior developer as a response in the issue.
+Possible steps are:

+* Accept the issue (and close it) and put the task into the [PROJECT.md](https://github.com/Karaka-Management/Organization-Guide/blob/master/Project/PROJECT.md)
+* Dismiss the issue with an explanation

 ### Release flow

 Code changes must be performed in a new branch.
 A new branch can be created with: